 A long-held and continued interest in Theravada Buddhism and meditation practice has informed much of my work.
 The parallels between Buddhist and jazz practices, and the complimentariness of mindfulness and creative practices, as suggested by the surprisingly high number of practicing Buddhists among jazz musicians and musicians among monastics, is an area of research interest.
 When coming across the practices called the four Brahma Viharas, I began to consider for the first time how music could bring about more joy into the world.
 This notion inspired a collection of pieces for jazz ensemble that speak more directly to our hearts.
 Collectively called Sorrows and Triumphs, these pieces were created using simple, repeating riffs and harmonies, singable melodies, and lyrics reflecting Buddhist themes and principles.

 Does numerology play a significant role in our everyday lives?
 Moreover, how?
 Do numbers evoke images of a time and space?
 Or perhaps of a particular event or emotion?
 These are some of the questions I seek to answer in House of Numbers, a series of pieces for jazz quartet and wind quintet, exploring what meaning numbers may have for me, across cultures and their potential implications in musical composition.
 A given number frames each of the pieces.
-"Uninvited Thoughts" is based on the numbers 4 and 5 respectively.
-To me, the number 4 evokes images of symmetrical forms and a sense of calmed solidity.
-"Triangle," is based on the number 5, which to me invites movement, playfulness, and suggests asymmetry and angularity.
+"Uninvited Thoughts" and "Triangle," are based on the numbers 4 and 5 respectively.
+To me, the number 4 evokes images of symmetrical forms and a sense of calmed solidity, while the number 5 invites movement, playfulness, and suggests asymmetry and angularity.

 My current project and newest recording Sorrows and Triumphs showcases the long-running virtuoso quartet Afinidad and the acclaimed chamber quintet Imani Winds, plus special guests including vocalist Gretchen Parlato.
 It brings together the distinct and often exclusive worlds of jazz and classical music, challenging chamber musicians to stretch their improvising and interpretive skills, while inviting jazz musicians into the formal structures of classical music.